 Wanting to try coffee as strong as it gets?
 Ask for Kopi-O-Kosong, a completely black coffee with no added sugar or milk.

 On warmer days when you really want a refreshing drink, go for a Kopi-peng.
 This is a coffee with condensed milk and ice cubes.

-Confusingly, if you spot white coffee on the menu, this doesn’t mean that it’s with milk.
+Confusingly, if you spot Malaysian white coffee on the menu, this doesn’t mean that it’s with milk.
 White coffee is actually a Malaysian roast type where the beans are roasted without added ingredients.
-It gets its name as when compared to kopi coffee beans which are very shiny and black, white coffee beans are light and pale.
+It gets its name when compared to kopi coffee beans which are very shiny and black, white coffee beans are light and pale.